-- 19.1 Sir, safety of train operations continues to receive our highest attention.
+Sir, safety of train operations continues to receive our highest attention.
 The number of train accidents has come down from 812 to 501 in the last one decade ending 1994-95.
 The incidence of accidents per million train kilometers has also come down from 1.5 to 0.78.
-But there is hardly any room for complacency in this regard. - 19.2 Sir, in the wake of the unfortunate train accident which took place at Firozabad station of Northern Railway on 20th August, 1995, Railways have intensified their efforts to improve the level of safety consciousness among the railwaymen on the one hand and introduced additional safety features in train operations on the other.
-Some of the important steps taken are:- - (a) Track circuiting from fouling mark to fouling mark at all railway stations on all trunk routes and important main lines is being done on war footing and will be completed by the end of March, 1996. - (b) Track circuiting from fouling mark to advanced starter on trunk routes and important main lines is also in progress and will be completed by the end of December, 1996. - (c) Modern communication facilities between driver and guard of a running train and the nearest station using optic fibre and VHF based universal train radio system are being increasingly provided.
-Satellite-based communication technology has successfully been tried on Delhi-Mumbai Rajdhani Express and 'Palace-on-Wheels' tourist trains.
-This offers immense potential for emergency communication besides helping travelling public to communicate any where in the world. - (d) Additional heavy duty 140 tonne cranes are being acquired to expedite relief and rescue operations. - (e) During the current year, additional works costing about Rs.100 cr. have been sanctioned to improve safety on Railways. - (f) An analysis of railway accidents has revealed that about 80 per cent of them are due to human failure.
-To effectively counter this, following steps are being taken : - i) Surprise checks at all levels have been intensified. - ii) Breath-analyser tests have been intensified. - iii) Drivers have been classified into 'A', 'B' and 'C' categories and closer monitoring of drivers under 'C' category is being done. - iv) Simulators have been provided for training the drivers. - (g) Accidents at unmanned level crossings, which primarily take place due to the negligence of road users continue to be a matter of concern to all of us.
-In an effort to address ourselves to this problem, solar-powered audio-visual alarm systems to alert road users, have been introduced on a trial basis.
+But there is hardly any room for complacency in this regard.

+Sir, in the wake of the unfortunate train accident which took place at Firozabad station of Northern Railway on 20th August, 1995, Railways have intensified their efforts to improve the level of safety consciousness among the railwaymen on the one hand an introduced additional safety features in train operations on the other.
+Some of the important steps taken are :-

+- (a) Track circuiting from fouling mark to fouling mark on all trunk routes and important main lines is being done on war footing and will be completed by the end of March, 1996. - (b) Track circuiting from fouling mark to advanced starter on trunk routes and will be completed by the end of December, 1996. - (c) Modern communication facilities between driver and guard of a running train and the nearest station using optic fibre and VHF based universal train radio system are being increasingly provided.
+Satellite-based communication technology has successfully been tried on Delhi-Mumbai Rajdhani Express and 'Palace-on Wheels' tourist trains.
+This offers immense potential for emergency communication besides helping travelling public to communicate any where in the world. - (d) Additional heavy duty 140 tonne cranes are being acquired to expedite relief and rescue operations. - (e) During the current year, additional works costing about Rs.100 cr. have been sanctioned to improve safety on Railways. - (f) To effectively counter this, following steps are being taken : - (i) Surprise checks at all levels have been intensified. - (ii) Breath-analyser tests have been intensified. - (iii) Drivers have been classified into 'A', 'B' and 'C' categories and closer monitoring of drivers under 'C' category is being done. - (iv) Simulators have been provided for training the drivers. - (g) Accidents at unmanned level crossings, which primarily take place due to the negligence of road users continue to be a matter of concern to all of us.
+In an effort to address ourselves to this problem, solar powered audio-visual alarm systems to alert road users have been introduced on a trial basis.
 Their performance has been found satisfactory.
-After due system modifications, they will be introduced on a large scale to combat this problem. - 19.3 I am happy to report to this august House that there has been a significant decline in accidents and casualties since Firozabad accident.
+After due system modifications, they will be introduced on a large scale to combat this problem.

+I am happy to report to this august House that there has been a significant decline in accidents and casualties since Firozabad accident.
 Subsequently, accidents have declined by about 22% over the corresponding period of the previous year.
-The number of fatalities excluding in level crossing accidents has also drastically reduced from 65 to 7.
+The number of fatalities has also drastically reduced from 65 to 7.
 This has become possible mainly because of strict vigil and effective monitoring through emphasis on field inspections.
-This does not, however, make us complacent and the state of 'ever- alertness' will be maintained. - 19.4 The Safety Group, constituted by the Hon'ble Prime Minister after Firozabad accident has submitted its report and the same is under consideration.
-This group has studied the safety mechanisms of railway systems in some developed countries and also visited Japan and United Kingdom in this connection. - 19.5 The assistance of French Railways (SNCF) was obtained for conducting a study of collisions on Indian Railways and suggest measures for reducing the same.
+This does not, however, make us complacent and the state of 'everalertness' will be maintained.

+The Safety Group, constituted by the hon'ble Prime Minister after Firozabad accident has submitted its report and the same is under consideration.
+This group has studied the safety mechanisms of railway systems in some developed countries and also visited Japan and United Kingdom in this connection.

+The assistance of French Railways (SNCF) was obtained for conducting a study of collisions on Indian Railways and suggest measures for reducing the same.
 Their report is expected shortly.
 It is also proposed to conduct a safety study of the Calcutta Metro by foreign consultants before increasing the frequency of services.